Worker screening (Workers)

-As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth and States and Territories will implement nationally consistent worker screening arrangements from 1 July 2019.
-Until then, providers will need to comply with their state and territory worker screening arrangements .
-NSW and South Australian providers who will be subject to the new NDIS quality and safeguards arrangements from 1 July 2018, will have interim arrangements in place for worker screening based on their existing worker screening arrangements until the new NDIS Worker Screening Check commences on 1 July 2019.
+As a part of the National Disability Insurance Scheme Quality and Safeguarding Framework, the Commonwealth, states and territories will implement nationally consistent worker screening arrangements from 1 July 2019.
+Until then, your employer will need to comply with their state and territory worker screening arrangements.
+New South Wales and South Australian providers who will be subject to the new NDIS quality and safeguards arrangements from 1 July 2018, will have interim arrangements in place for worker screening based on their existing worker screening arrangements until the new NDIS Worker Screening Check commences on 1 July 2019.

 Do I need a check?

-Workers in all states and territories, except for NSW and South Australia, continue to operate under their existing state or territory worker screening requirements including ‘who needs a check’.
+Workers in all states and territories, except for New South Wales and South Australia, continue to operate under their existing state or territory worker screening requirements including ‘who needs a check’.
 See your state and territory for guidance in this area.

-From 1 July 2018 in NSW and South Australia, if you work for a registered NDIS provider, you will need a check if you:
+From 1 July 2018 in New South Wales and South Australia, if you work for a registered NDIS provider, you will need a check if you:

 - are a key personnel